ErpNetDocs/tech/modules/crm/clientcenter/user-management/index.md

    ![pictures](pictures/user_fields.png)

-   The new user will be added to the table.
+   The new user will be added for the respective customer.

+> [!TIP]
+>
+> To expand a user's access to **more** customers within the same Client Center, you must have Admin access to **at least two** customer environments. <br>
+> You only need to switch to the customer profile of your choice and follow the same steps as described above. <br>
+> This will essentially enable a **multi-customer login** for the user's account.

 ### Actions

 You can change any of the details of an existing user with the help of the **Edit button**.

+This includes their external access role days back access setting.

-Alternatively, you may **remove** a user's access to the Client Center with the **Delete button**.
+Alternatively, you may **remove** a user's access to the Client Center with the **trash bin**.

 ![pictures](pictures/user_actions.png)

-This action will only revoke the external access, not delete the actual user.
+Note that this action will only revoke the user's external access to the Client Center, not delete the actual user.

 ![pictures](pictures/user_delete_warning.png)

+> [!NOTE]
+>
+> The screenshots taken for this article are from v26 of the platform.